-Watch Video – Merge Cells in Google Sheets
+Watch Video – How to Merge Cells In Google Sheets (How to Combine Columns in Google Sheets)

-When you work with data that has headers, sometimes, you may feel the need to merge cells in Google Sheets.
+When you work with data that has headers, sometimes, you may feel like you need to learn how to merge cells in Google Sheets.

 For example, if you have the main header as Revenue and subheaders as 2016, 2017, and 2018, you can merge the three cells that make up the revenue header.

-As you can see in the example above, Revenue spans across three cells that have been merged.
+As you can see in the example above, Revenue spans across three cells that have been not beem merged.

-Here are the steps to merge cells in Google Sheets:
+Here are the steps for merging cells in Google Sheets:

 - Select the cells that you want to merge.

-- Go to the Format tab and within the Merge Cells options select Merge All.
+- Go to the Format tab and within the Google Spreadsheet Merge Cells options select Merge All.

 Note: When you merge cells, it only retains the value in the top left cell.
 If there is anything in cells apart from the top left cells, Google Sheets shows you the prompt as shown below.